DasEvoli/DasEvoliBot/README.md

 ## Setup
 * pip install discord
 * pip install requests
-* Fill data in your_settings.py and change your_settings.py to settings.py
+* Fill data in your_settings.py and change "your_settings.py" to "settings.py"
+* Change "your_channels.json" to channels.json

 ## Bot in action (Now in English!)
 ### Fight Module